home-assistant/home-assistant.io/source/_integrations/plex.markdown

 The `Plex` media_player platform will create Media Player entities for each connected client device.
 These entities will display media information, playback progress, and playback controls (if supported by the streaming device).

-By default the `Plex` integration will create Media Player entities for all local, managed, and shared users on the Plex server.
+By default, the Plex integration will create Media Player entities for all local, managed, and shared users on the Plex server.
 To customize which users or client types to monitor, adjust the "*Monitored users*", "*Ignore new managed/shared users*", and "*Ignore Plex Web clients*" options described under [Integration Options](#integration-options).

 ### Service `play_media`